garymooney/garymooney.github.io/_posts/2021-12-16-carnival_madness.markdown

 <p>Carnival Madness is a roguelike puzzle game set in a cursed carnival.</p>

-<p>It was a fun experimental project that I worked on with my friends Jordan Atwill and Francis De Luca.</p>
+<p>It was a fun experimental game that I worked on with my friends Jordan Atwill and Francis De Luca.</p>

 It's available for free on itch.io <https://garymooney.itch.io/carnival-madness>